Understanding your benefit entitlement

 Income

-We use the amount of income your household receives to work out the amount of Housing Benefit and Council Tax Support you are entitled to.
+We use the amount of income your household gets to work out your Housing Benefit and Council Tax Support.

 You can check the income we used to assess your claim on:

-If you disagree with the amount of income we have you used to assess your claim, you can submit a dispute.
-To support your dispute you will need to send us proof of your income, savings, other benefits or other income.
+If you think the amount of income we have used to assess your claim is wrong, you can submit a dispute.
+To support your dispute you will need to send us proof of your incomesavingsother benefits or other income.

-You can check if we have applied a non-dependant deduction to your claim and the amount we are deducting on:
+You can check if there is a non-dependant deduction on your claim and the amount on:

 Information received from the Department of Work and Pensions

-Occasionally the Department for Work and Pensions (DWP) will inform us if there has been a change to the benefits you receive from them, such as Pension Credits or Universal Credits.
+Sometimes the Department for Work and Pensions (DWP) inform us of a change to your benefits.

-It is your responsibility to tell us about any changes to your circumstances, including a change in the benefits you receive from the DWP.
+It is your responsibility to tell us about any changes to your circumstances.
+This includes any changes to benefits you get from the DWP.
 This ensures that you receive the correct amount.

 You can check the information we used to assess your claim on: